top of page

 Final Thoughts

 In an industry worth billions of dollars, artists deserve to be compensated each time their artwork is resold at auction.
 Just like all other creatives in the industry, such as musicians, composers, lyricists, actors, playwrights, and screenwriters who receive royalties for subsequent productions, performances, or sales, visual artists deserve the same laws to allow them to be paid for the profit made from their creations.
-If artists get to enrich the lives of others, why can collectors share the wealth and enrich the lives of the living artists after selling their work?
+If artists get to enrich the lives of others, why can't collectors share the wealth and enrich the lives of the living artists after selling their work?

 Hello there!
 While I'm passionate about providing valuable content to my readers for free and maintaining a conflict-free environment, if you appreciate what I write and would like to support an independent writer, you can make donations of your choosing through the "Buy me a coffee" platform, a space commonly used by creatives like myself.
 Your contributions enable me to continue producing high-quality content.
 Simply click on the button below to show your support.
 Thank you for being a cherished reader!